Minimum-norm interpolation for unknown surface reconstruction: Minimum-norm Interpolation

-While the choice of norm affects smoothness and stability, its impact on accuracy is less significant compared to the choice of the trial space $\mathcal{U}$.
-Expanded trial spaces that are effective in capturing geometric features are discussed in detail in \autoref{sec4}.
+While the choice of norm affects smoothness and stability, accuracy is more strongly influenced by the choice of the trial space $\mathcal{U}$.
+Expanded trial spaces that are effective in capturing geometric features are discussed in \autoref{sec4}.